 A minimum of 30 credit hours of work is required (32 for music and 33 for speech specializations).
-Educational leadership and specializations in elementary, secondary (general), English, history, and science may be completed in two years by taking summer and distance-learning courses.
+Educational leadership and specializations in elementary, secondary (general), English, history, and science may be completed in two years by taking summer and online-learning courses.
 Educational leadership and specializations in English, history, mathematics, music, and speech may be completed in two years by enrolling fall, spring, summer, fall, and spring.
 Music also requires a public recital, and speech requires a public production.
-See specific courses offered Summer 2016 (p.
-80).
-Some course requirements may be completed through distance learning.
-See Course Requirements (pp. 70-79).
+Some course requirements may be completed through online learning.
+All coursework for educational leadership may be completed via online learning.
+See Course Requirements (pp. 66-73).